Efficient constructions of convex combinations for 2-edge-connected subgraphs on fundamental classes: Uniform cover for 2-edge-connected subgraphs

-For the rest of this section, our goal is to prove Lemma \ref{7/8}. \begin{lemma} Let $G=(V,E)$ be an essentially 4-edge-connected cubic graph.
-The everywhere $\frac{7}{8}$ vector for $G$ can be written as a convex combination of 2-edge-connected subgraphs of $G$ in polynomial time. \end{lemma} Notice that Theorem \ref{uniformcover-cubic} is a direct consequence of Lemmas \ref{gluing} and \ref{7/8}.
-Contrary to \cite{philip6/7}, \cite{philip}, we avoid gluing completely when dealing with an essentially 4-edge-connected cubic graph.
-Instead, our approach is based on the top-down coloring framework introduced in Section \ref{subsec:coloring}.
-In particular, in an essentially 4-edge-connected graph, if we consider any spanning tree $T$, then any edge $e\in T$ that is not adjacent to a leaf is covered by at least three links (i.e., $|\cov(e)|\geq 3$), as opposed to only two links if the graph is only 3-edge-connected.
+Our approach to proving Lemma \ref{1-13/16} is based on the top-down coloring framework introduced in Section \ref{subsec:coloring}.
+This allows us to avoid gluing completely when dealing with an essentially 4-edge-connected cubic graph (in contrast to \cite{philip6/7}, \cite{philip}).
+In particular, in an essentially 4-edge-connected graph, if we consider any spanning tree $T$, then any edge $e\in T$ that is not incident to a leaf vertex is covered by at least three links (i.e., $|\cov(e)|\geq 3$), as opposed to only two links if the graph is only 3-edge-connected.
 Therefore, assigning fewer colors to each link still satisfies the requirements of the top-down coloring algorithm for most of the edges in $T$.
-The problematic links are those that are adjacent to two leaves, since we cannot satisfy the color requirements of both adjacent tree edges using fewer colors on these links.
+The problematic links are those that are incident to two leaves, since we cannot satisfy the color requirements of both adjacent tree edges using fewer colors on these links.
 These problematic links (called {\em leaf-matching links}) must be assigned more colors.
-However, using a rainbow 1-tree decomposition, we can assure that there are few such links.
+Using a specially designed rainbow 1-tree decomposition, we can ensure that there are actually few such problematic links.
+We now present some necessary definitions.

-Most of the key ideas that we use to prove Lemma \ref{7/8} are contained in the simpler case when $G$ is in addition 3-edge-colorable.
-In this case, we obtain an analogous statement as in Lemma \ref{7/8}, but with the $\frac{7}{8}$ replaced by $\frac{13}{15}$.
-Since the proofs in this case are simpler and illustrative of our approach, we present this case before proving Lemma \ref{7/8}.
-First, we present some necessary definitions.
-We let $r$ denote a fixed (root) vertex in $G$.
-For a spanning tree $T$ of $G$, we use the term {\em rooted (spanning) tree $T$} to denote the spanning tree $T$ rooted at $r$.

-\begin{definition} Let $T$ be a spanning subgraph of $G$ and let $L = E\setminus{T}$ denote the set of {\em links}.
-We say an edge $e=uv \in L$ is a {\em leaf-matching link} for $T$ if both $u$ and $v$ are degree one vertices of $T$ and $u,v\neq r$ (i.e., if $T$ is a tree, $u$ and $v$ are leaves of rooted tree $T$). \end{definition}
+\begin{definition} Let $K$ be a connector of a graph $G=(V,E)$ and let $L = E\setminus{K}$ denote the set of {\em links}.
+We say an edge $e=uv \in L$ is a {\em leaf-matching link} for $K$ if both $u$ and $v$ are leaves in $K$.
+We denote by $\lm(G,K)$ the set of leaf-matching links for $K$ in $G$. \end{definition}

-\begin{remark}[Converting 1-trees to spanning trees] Let $T$ be a 1-tree of $G$, where the vertex labeled 1 corresponds to $r$.
-Then we have $T\cap \delta(r)=\{e,f\}$.
-Moreover both $T-e$ and $T-f$ are spanning trees of $G$. \end{remark}